Applied Maths: History

 In January 2016, Applied Maths was acquired by bioMérieux.
+In October 2021, the company announced the phase out of its flagship software BIONUMERICS by the end 2024.
+Applied Maths merged with bioMérieux in June 2023.

 Products

-BIONUMERICS: BIONUMERICS is a commercial suite of 4 configurations used for the analysis of all major applications in bioinformatics: 1D electrophoresis gels, chromatographic and spectrometric profiles, phenotype characters, microarrays, sequences, etc.
+BIONUMERICS: BIONUMERICS is a commercial suite of 4 configurations used for the analysis of all major applications in (microbial) bioinformatics: 1D electrophoresis gels, chromatographic and spectrometric profiles, phenotype characters, microarrays, nucleic acid sequences, whole genome sequences etc.

 GelCompar II: GelCompar II is a suite of 5 modules developed for the analysis of fingerprint patterns, covering the normalization, import into a relational database and the comparative analysis.

 BNServer: BNserver is the web-based platform generally installed between a centrally maintained database and distributed clients using BIONUMERICS, GelCompar II or a web browser to exchange biological information and analysis results.
 BNServer has been used since the nineties in Food outbreak detection.

+EPISEQ CS: a cloud-based software for the analysis of clinical microbial outbreaks.

+EPISEQ 16S: a cloud-based software for microbiome profiling studies based on the 16S rRNA gene.

+EPISEQ SARS-CoV-2: a cloud-based software for the identification of SARS-CoV-2 variants.

 Reception

-Over 15000 peer-reviewed research articles mention the use of Applied Maths software packages BIONUMERICS or Gelcompar II.
+Over 20,000 peer-reviewed research articles mention the use of Applied Maths software packages BIONUMERICS or Gelcompar II.